Mark Allen Coaching

 This was my bread and butter training in the off-season.
 It was the perfect level after a demanding regular season to allow for full recovery.
 There are 8-workouts per week, or 6-workouts if you decide to forgo the strength sessions.
 This includes two swims, two bikes and two runs per week.

 That is the ideal amount of consistency to maintain suppleness in your muscles and stimulate your endurance engine just enough to be able to slot right into normal training after the off-season.
 The training zones are also lower than what you will get in-season to facilitate recovery while maintaining a great base of fitness.
 But more important the overall training demand is fairly low so you can recover!
 This is the real goal of the off-season.

 The Transitional Recovery Maintenance Program

-When I got to around 6-weeks out from getting ready for my regular in-season training, this is the program I would use to transition up in overall off-season training consistency.
-There are 11-workouts per week, which continues to afford plenty of time for rest and recovery, yet gradually adds in some additional weekly consistency.
+When I got to roughly 6-weeks out from starting my regular in-season training, this is the program I would use to gradually transition up slightly in overall off-season training consistency.
+There are 11-workouts per week, which continues to afford you plenty of time for rest and recovery, yet adds in some additional weekly consistency.

 The Aerobic Reset Maintenance Program

 I used this program anytime during the year when I wanted to keep the consistency of workouts up, but when I also knew I needed a reset in my endurance physiology after an extended period of tempo and speed sessions.
 It drops the intensity down, but keeps the consistency steady, which is the ideal way to reset your aerobic physiology without losing any fitness.

 The Sprint/Olympic Maintenance Level Three is also ideal for anyone who likes to train fairly consistently throughout the year.
 I call this my “Lifestyle” Maintenance program as it works for athletes who love to be very consistent throughout the year.
 It affords recovery, but enables a year round lifestyle of training without burnout.
 It’s the best of all worlds.